Opposition to Francoism: Final two years (1974–1975)

 The "open-minded" mood of the new government presided over by Carlos Arias Navarro, known as the "spirit of February 12", did not last long.
 At the end of February 1974, the Archbishop of Bilbao, Monsignor Antonio Añoveros Ataún, was ordered to leave Spain for having signed a pastoral letter in favor of the "fair freedom" of the Basque people.
 And only a few days later, on March 2, the Catalan anarchist Salvador Puig Antich, accused of the death of a policeman, was executed by garrotte (together with el polaco Heinz Chez), in spite of protest demonstrations harshly repressed by the police and requests for clemency from all over the world.

-The anachronism and loneliness of Francoism became clear when on April 25 a military coup triumphed in Portugal, putting an end to the Salazarist dictatorship, the oldest in Europe.
-And the feeling that we were witnessing the agonizing and final crisis of Francoism was accentuated in July when General Franco was hospitalized due to thrombophlebitis, which forced him to temporarily cede his powers to Prince Juan Carlos.
-But once minimally recovered, he resumed them at the beginning of September.
+The isolation of Francoism became evident on April 25, when a military coup in Portugal ended the Salazarist dictatorship, then the oldest regime in Europe.
+The perception that Francoism was entering a period of decline grew in July, when General Franco was hospitalized with thrombophlebitis and temporarily transferred his powers to Prince Juan Carlos.
+After a partial recovery, he resumed his authority in early September.

 A few days later, on September 13, a brutal attack by ETA killed 12 people —and wounded more than 80— due to a bomb placed in the Rolando cafeteria in Calle del Correo in Madrid, next to Puerta del Sol, which was frequented by police officers from the nearby General Directorate of Security.

 As the death of General Franco drew nearer, there was a gradual strengthening of the anti-Franco opposition, which at the same time converged towards the unification of its various proposals to put an end to the dictatorship.
 The model that was followed was that of the Assemblea de Catalunya, a unitary platform created in Barcelona in November 1971 that brought together all the parties and organizations of the Catalan anti-Francoist opposition without excluding the communists (PSUC in Catalonia).
 In addition, its slogan "Freedom, Amnesty and Statute of Autonomy" would be adopted by all the opposition.

 Poster of the Democratic Junta founded in Paris in July 1974.